Are you a member yet? Membership is open to all and is the first step towards accreditation.

 Some courses provide the placements (e.g. IAPT courses), others you will have to find your own placement.

-If you successfully apply for an IAPT training, you will not have to pay for your training, but you will be an NHS employee during the course only and your placement and supervision will be included in this training.
-Most other post-graduate trainings have to be paid for by the student or sometimes are partly funded by a commissioner or employer.
+Many other post-graduate trainings have to be paid for by the student or sometimes are partly funded by a commissioner or employer.